 - No gate – Having a gate can reduce overall production time.
 However, the gate feature can also have an impact on the design, size, and aesthetics of the final product.
 It can even sometimes cause warping.

-- Low waste – Because there is no “gate”, the opening of depression molds is larger, which means the material gets into the cavity without any obstruction.
-This results in a low amount of material being lost in the transfer.
+- Low waste – Because there is no “gate”, the opening of depression molds is larger, which means the material gets into the cavity without any obstruction, resulting in low amounts of material lost during the transfer.

 Cons of Depression Molding